AndreasGerken/demoPuppy/README.md

 Many parts of the program are identical with the code in the [tinyIMU](https://github.com/AndreasGerken/tinyIMU_arduino) repository.
 This repository has a step by step instruction how to install the package which have to be followed to use this package.

 ### Features
 - The program is [ROS](http://www.ros.org/) enabled and can communicate to a ros master via [rosserial](http://wiki.ros.org/rosserial)
-- The program reads the IMU measurements with a high frequency (~300Hz), and publishes a smoothed version at around 20Hz with the topic "\tinyIMU" and in the tinyIMU data type to reduce data traffic
+- The program reads the IMU measurements with a high frequency (~300Hz), and publishes a smoothed version at around 20Hz with the topic "\tinyIMU" and in the tinyIMU data type to reduce data traffic.
+To transfer the messages to a standard IMU message the package [tinyIMU_relay](https://github.com/superjax/tinyIMU_relay) can be used.
+The package has a scaling feature to convert the raw values to ROS standard units.
 - The program subscribes to motor commands with the topic "\puppyMotor" and gives the corresponding PWM commands to the servos.
 The value range is between (-32768 and 32768)
 - The program runs a diagnostic about the load percentage in it's loop and publishes it with the topic "\timing"
+- The repository [smp_control](https://github.com/AndreasGerken/smp_control) includes configuration files for self exploration of this robot.